eeberhard/aica-api/schemas/applications/README.md

 The **rate** defines the robot control frequency in Hz.

+### Display name

+This optional field can be used to give the hardware interface a more human-readable name (one that doesn't have to conform to the lower_snake_case naming convention of the YAML syntax).
+It is only used when rendering the hardware interface as a node in the AICA interactive graph editor.
+If omitted, the name is taken directly from the YAML field (from the previous example, it would default to `robot_a`).

 ### Controllers

 Controllers are the interface between components in the application and hardware in the real world.
 They convert desired